reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 Our `AddPostForm` has text inputs and a "Save Post" button, but the button doesn't do anything yet.
 We need to add a click handler that will dispatch the `postAdded` action creator and pass in a new post object containing the title and content the user wrote.

 Our post objects also need to have an `id` field.
-Right now, our initial test posts just have some fake numbers for their IDs.
+Right now, our initial test posts are using some fake numbers for their IDs.
 We could write some code that would figure out what the next incrementing ID number should be, but it would be better if we generated a random unique ID instead.
 Redux Toolkit has a `nanoid` function we can use for that.

 :::info